Alex-Gardner/sample-youtube/README.md

 Enter your API key in the onYouTubeApiLoad function

-The channel defaults to
+The youtube channel defaults to Google Chrome Developers

+TODO:

-TODO: add pagination to support more than 50 video responses add size responsiveness of the modal
+* add pagination to support more than 50 video responses
+* add size responsiveness of the modal